-Overview Chemistry is at the forefront of progress in many facets of human life and the study of chemistry allows pupils to become part of this evolutionary whirlwind as they discover the principles behind progress in medicine, industry and technology, all of which employ molecules or materials chosen for their special properties.
+Chemistry is at the forefront of progress in many facets of human life and the study of chemistry allows pupils to become part of this evolutionary whirlwind as they discover the principles behind progress in medicine, industry and technology, all of which employ molecules or materials chosen for their special properties.

 Activities in class include both theory and practical, group and individual work.
 The course is both stimulating and demanding, and pupils balance their classroom learning with a significant amount of preparation, practice and research outside the classroom.

 The coursework element is an exciting opportunity to design and carry out an investigation independently, combining the knowledge and skills acquired during the course.

-Curriculum Topics Both Higher and Standard level candidates study the core topics of chemical reactions, atomic structure, the periodic table, energetics, acids and bases, organic chemistry and measurement in chemistry.
+Both Higher and Standard level candidates study the core topics of chemical reactions, atomic structure, the periodic table, energetics, acids and bases, organic chemistry and measurement in chemistry.
 Higher level students study each topic in greater depth.
 Pupils will study one of the options from biochemistry, energy and medicinal chemistry.

+20% Paper 1: Multiple Choice questions on the core

+20% Paper 2: Questions on the core

+40% Paper 3: Questions on experimental data and the option

+20% Internal Assessment

-Assessment Standard level Paper 1: Multiple Choice questions on the core Paper 2: Questions on the core Paper 3: Questions on experimental data and the option 20% Internal Assessment Higher level Paper 1: Multiple Choice questions on the core Paper 2: Questions on the core Paper 3: Questions on experimental data and the option 24% Internal Assessment 20% 40% 20% 20% 36% 20% Future Pathways Chemistry is an increasingly popular choice of Group 4 subject and is often successfully with either Physics or Biology.
-Pupils who choose Chemistry are ideally placed to apply university courses: those among the most popular being chemical engineering, medicin pharmacy and forensic science. to many
+20% Paper 1: Multiple Choice questions on the core

+36% Paper 2: Questions on the core

+20% Paper 3: Questions on experimental data and the option

+24% Internal Assessment

+Chemistry is an increasingly popular choice of Group 4 subject and is often successfully combined with either Physics or Biology.
+Pupils who choose Chemistry are ideally placed to apply to many university courses: those among the most popular being chemical engineering, medicine, pharmacy and forensic science.